Around two and a half years ago, Google announced a new way to measure apps and websites together, with Google Analytics 4, commonly called GA 4.

 Purchase probability is the likelihood of a user to purchase on your website or app, while Churn is the likelihood of a user to stop using your product.

 As you can gather, GA4 is a major upgrade from Universal Analytics.
 It’s more flexible, more powerful, and more accurate.
-It has a more customizable interface, more control over custom reporting (which also more detailed may we add), better real time data, new automatic tracking and more effective data exporting.
+It has a more customizable interface, more control over custom reporting (which is also more detailed may we add), better real-time data, new automatic tracking, and more effective data exporting.
 So all in all, a much better deal than the existing G3/ Universal Analytics.

 What’s the game plan moving ahead?